worldbank/GEEST/README.md

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-8. The output raster file will be store in the project folder specified in the "Setup" tab, in the "WTP" folder under the "Accessibility" folder. (_Project\_ Folder/Accessibility/WTP/Raster\_output.tif_)
+8. The output raster file will be store in the project folder specified in the "Setup" tab, in the "WTP" folder under the "Accessibility" folder. (*Project_Folder/Accessibility/WTP/Facility_Raster_output.tif*)

 **Steps 1 – 8 will have to be repeated for all facility types**.

-9. Once all facilities have completed the processing, Enter aggregated raster output file name.
+9. Once all facilities have completed the processing, move onto the next steo and enter aggregated raster output file name.

 10. Click "Aggregate" button to run the algorithm.

 11. Status text next to the "Execute" button will appear and let you know once processing is complete.

-12. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder. (_Project\_Foldser/Accessibility/Raster\_output.tif_)
+12. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder. (*Project_Folder/Accessibility/WTP_Raster_output.tif*)

 #### 4.4.2 Access to Public Transport